 Consider these steps to reduce your child's risk for bleeding:

-- Have your child wear a medical identification (ID) bracelet.
+- Having your child wear a medical identification (ID) bracelet.

-- Make doctors, dentists, and pharmacists aware of your child's condition.
+- Making all of your child's healthcare providers, dentists, and pharmacists aware of

 Key points about VWD

 - VWD is an inherited disorder that affects the blood's ability to clot.

 - Most people with VWD have a mild form.

 - Medicines may be used to stop bleeding or to prevent bleeding with planned procedures.

 - People with VWD should avoid aspirin and NSAIDs.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 - Know the reason for the visit and what you want to happen.